praveenpatel95/Rest_API_Laravel_Repository_pattern/README.md

-# Packt Book Publication Backend Assessment
+# Books Rest API - Backend Assessment

-This library for handling apis of the given assessment.
+The library is developed for the manage Rest API of the book publication,  as per the given assessment.
+In this, I explain how we can design better API with strict Type and use PHP Contracts and repository patterns.

 ## Requirement